 Small businesses will have to change the way that they handle credit card charges.
 The strategy chosen will impact their dealings with their customers.
 This guide will help you deal with these changes and provide you will solutions on how to minimise the effects to your business.

-What Strategy Could be Used Another factor that should be weighed, is your average value of goods or services.
-If this is low, then credit card processing charges will also be low, and these could be absorbed.
+Another factor that should be weighed, is your average value of goods or services.
+If this is low, then credit card processing charges will also below, and these could be absorbed.
 If you sell high valued goods or services, then credit card processing charges will be large, and your business will have to choose whether to increase prices or stop taking credit card payments.
 If you choose to increase prices, you could select to give your customers a loyalty reward to compensate for the increase and maintain their customer loyalty.